bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:05:56

 All right, fine.
 We won't explain it.
 Or we might get back to it.
-Anyway, so people could use Opportune, they could put up to 80 bytes on the blockchain this way, in a way that doesn't waste people's RAM, still takes space in the blockchain, but it doesn't waste people's RAM and RAM is much more precious.
+Anyway, so people could use `OP_RETURN`, they could put up to 80 bytes on the blockchain this way, in a way that doesn't waste people's RAM, still takes space in the blockchain, but it doesn't waste people's RAM and RAM is much more precious.

 Aaron Van Wirdum: 00:06:13